Stratego: Classic versions

 Library Edition: Hasbro's Library Series puts what appears to be the classic Stratego of the Nostalgia Edition into a compact, book-like design.
 The wooden box approximates the size of a book and is made to fit in a bookcase in one's library.
 In this version, the scout may not move and strike in the same turn.

 Michael Graves Design Stratego by Milton Bradley introduced in 2002 and sold exclusively through Target Stores.
 It features a finished wood box, wooden pedestal board, and closed black and white roughly wedge-shaped plastic pieces.
 Limited production, no longer available.

 Stratego Onyx: Introduced in 2008, Stratego Onyx was sold exclusively by Barnes & Noble.
 It includes foil-stamped wooden game pieces and a raised gameboard with a decorative wooden frame.
 One-time production, no longer available.

-Franklin Mint Civil War Collector's Edition: In the mid-1990s, Franklin Mint created a luxury version of Stratego with a Civil War theme and gold- and silver-plated pieces.
+Franklin Mint Civil War Collector's Edition: In the mid-1990s, Franklin Mint created a luxury version of Stratego with an American Civil War theme and gold- and silver-plated pieces.
 Due to a last-minute licensing problem, the set was never officially released and offered for sale.
 The only remaining copies are those sent to the company's retail stores for display.